 Remote myDBR servers are defined in Admin tools -> Remote servers.
-The following fields needs to be defined:
+The following fields need to be defined:

 ServernameThe nickname for the remote server.
 This is used in reports to identify the remote server.

-URLPointing to base of remote myDBR.
+URLPointing to the base of remote myDBR.
 Example: https://myotherserver.com/mydbr/

 SeedThe URL seed for the remote server found in Environment settings -> Authentication / security -> URL hash seed

 myDBR looks for the server's 'my_remote_mydbr' definition from the settings and calls a report 'sp_DBR_remote_first' in that server. while passing the inDate as a parameter.
-The result is stored into a normal local table 'mylocaltable'.
-For the second remote call, the result will be put in to the recently created 'remote_data_tmp' temporary table.
+The result is stored in a normal local table 'mylocaltable'.
+For the second remote call, the result will be put into the recently created 'remote_data_tmp' temporary table.
 The remote call can contain only one result set and the format must match the local table.

 Note that you can use temporary tables with MySQL.
-In MySQL temporary tables live remain after the procedure has been completed (it lives until the connection is closed).
+In MySQL, temporary tables remains accessible after the procedure has been completed (it lives until the connection is closed).
 In other databases, temporary tables are removed once the procedure completes.
-In other databases one needs to use normal tables.
+In other databases, one needs to use normal tables.

-After the remote calls have been made, myDBR calls the local report (sp_DBR_show_remote) which shows the data and drops the temporary table if created.
+After the remote calls have been made, myDBR calls the local report (sp_DBR_show_remote) which shows the data and drops the temporary table when created.

-myDBR authenticates through http's basic access authentication, so make sure you use https calls or limit what can be done with the username.
+myDBR authenticates through HTTP basic access authentication, so make sure you use HTTPS calls or limit what can be done with the username.